Gail Wagner

 In my work, I challenge boundaries.
 Where is the line between plant and animal, beauty and ugliness, chaos and order?
 I am intriqued by how we, as humans, try to make sense of oppositional ideas, and I use imagery from the natural world to investigate.

-I am captivated by organisms that cross boundaries and resist categorization.
+I am captivated by organisms that resist categorization.
 Carnivorous plants, motile algae, living fossils, and photosynthetic animals are a few of the label-defying creatures that fit this description.
 Other examples come from entities that have similar morphology but live in different biomes, ecosystems or environments.
 Parallel forms can also span the boundaries of scale and appear in the microscopic, macroscopic and beyond.